Nerve Root Block

-A nerve root block can reduce
+A nerve root block can reduce your pain.

 A nerve block is a spinal injection used to treat pain.
 An anti-inflammatory medication is injected into a nerve or group of nerves.
 This treatment can decrease inflammation in that area.
 Other procedures may be used to help the doctor place the needle in the right location.